We provide basic lifting and rigging training to any class size or jobsite!

-All Mazzella Companies trainers have been accredited by our company through training by a third party training company (Industrial Training International, Inc.), Mazzella Companies’ internal Train the Trainer program, and are trained on OSHA and ASME standards.
+All Mazzella trainers have been accredited by our company through training by a third party training company (Industrial Training International, Inc.), Mazzella’s internal training program, and are trained on OSHA and ASME standards.

 Common Terms used in Rigging like Working Load Limit (WLL), Certificate of Test, Ultimate Strength, Design Factor, Center of Gravity

 What types of “Risk” will be encountered?
 Identification (includes examples) & How to Manage Risk

 Common Rigging Problems (class participation to identify and evaluate rigging technique based on examples)